Pilkinnusija/remote-sensing/docs/Lab 00/03_Images.md

 Additionally, each image has a set of metadata stored as a set of properties.
 You are able to create images from constants, lists or other objects.
 In the code editor 'docs', you'll find numerous processes you can apply to images.

-Ensure that you do not confuse an individual image with an image collection, which is a set of images grouped together, most often as a time series.
+Do not confuse an individual image with an image collection, which is a set of images grouped together, most often as a time series.
 For those familiar with remote sensing terminology, this is the same thing as a `stack`.

 #### Image Collection